marco262/my_wiki/data/dnd/subclass/school-of-necromancy-revised.md

 At 6th level, you add the *[[[spell:speak with dead]]]* spell to your spellbook.
 This spell is considered a wizard spell for you and can be cast as a ritual.

-In addition, whenever you create an undead using a necromancy spell, it has this additional benefits:
+In addition, whenever you create an undead using a necromancy spell, it has these additional benefits:

 * The creature's hit point maximum is increased by an amount equal to your wizard level.
 * The creature adds your proficiency bonus to its weapon damage rolls.